NYPD officer struck and killed on Long Island Expressway in Queens

 Three people were injured in that crash, one critically.

-As the officer, assigned to the NYPD's Highway Patrol, was directing traffic near the scene, he was struck by a passing vehicle.
+As Tsakos was directing traffic near the scene, he was struck by a passing vehicle.

 The officer was rushed to New York-Presbyterian Queens Hospital in critical condition, where he later died of his injuries.